GaiaMagic/excavator/README.md

 * excavator_backend_1
 * excavator_frontend_1
 * excavator_db_1
+* excavator_usercontent_1
 * excavator_data_1

-`excavator_data_1` is VERY IMPORTANT, because it has all the data.
+`excavator_data_1` and `excavator_usercontent_1` is VERY IMPORTANT, because they have all the data and the images respectively.
 You must NOT remove it once it's created.
-Other three containers/images are free to remove/recreate.
+For other containers/images, they are free to remove/recreate.

 * Run `make start` or `make restart` to recreate all containers.